Chi Chi Scientific Classification

 Tiny and exceptionally adorable, the Chi Chi is a fun-loving and mischievous dog that doesn’t need much to be happy.
 Suppose you’re looking for a perfect family dog for a smaller house or apartment living or simply want an affectionate and relatively low-maintenance companion.
 In that case, the Chi Chi may be the perfect pet for you.

-These tiny dogs weighs less than 10 pounds on average and can come in colors ranging from black and white to fawn, cream, golden, and chocolate.
+These tiny dogs weigh less than 10 pounds on average and can come in colors ranging from black and white to fawn, cream, golden, and chocolate.

 The Best Dog Food For Chi Chi